Welcome to the County of Hawaiʻi Office of Housing and Community Development Existing Housing Division.

 The Housing Voucher Programs (formerly and still commonly known as Section 8) states that tenants can typically pay around 30% of their household Adjusted Monthly Income (AMI) towards rent.
 After OHCD determines family affordability and rent reasonableness, the remaining portion of rent on a monthly basis may be subsidized with rental assistance if individuals and families meet eligibility requirements and if funding is available.

-There are 8 different Housing and Rental Assistance Vouchers that OHCD administers.
+There are 6 different Housing and Rental Assistance Vouchers that OHCD administers.

-The housing choice voucher program is the federal government's major program for assisting very low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.
+The Housing Choice Voucher program is the federal government's major program for assisting very low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.
 Since housing assistance is provided on behalf of the family or individual, participants are able to find their own housing, including single-family homes, townhouses and apartments.

 The participant is free to choose any housing that meets the requirements of the program and is not limited to units located in subsidized housing projects.